 - Supporting Tolerance to Actives: Retinoids like tretinoin, exfoliating acids and benzoyl peroxide are very important for managing acne but can be irritating.
 Hypochlorous acid can help calm the skin and make it better able to tolerate these traditional acne treatments.

-As such, the ideal use of it is during acute inflammatory acne breakouts or after skin procedures like extractions to reduce inflammation and bacterial over growth.
-For ongoing maintenance it can provide a supporting role to acne-modifying acne treatments like retinoids, azelaic acid and spironolactone.
+As such, the ideal time to use it is during acute inflammatory acne breakouts.
+It also helps after skin procedures like extractions, reducing inflammation and bacterial overgrowth.
+For ongoing maintenance it can provide a supporting role to acne-modifying treatments like retinoids, azelaic acid and spironolactone.

 So instead of ditching your hypochlorous acid spray, try using it as a supportive skincare ingredient in your overall acne routine.
 Its main value is during active inflammatory acne breakouts where it can calm the skin and reduce the appearance of pimples.
-Ongoing use as part of your regular routine can help reduce background inflammation due to reactive skin conditions and improve skin tolerance to more irritating treatments.
-Also always remember that as with anything in life, what works for one person may not for another.
-Your skincare routine should be manageable, consistent and adapt to respond to your skin’s needs.
+Ongoing use as part of your regular routine can help reduce background inflammation due to reactive skin conditions.
+It also improves skin tolerance to more irritating treatments.
+Also always remember that as with anything in life, what works for one person may not work for another.
+Your skincare routine should be manageable, consistent and able to adapt to your skin’s needs.

 At City Skin Clinic, we are super passionate about personalised skincare.
-Our virtual skin clinic offers safe and effective custom skin treatments.
-Where appropriate our doctors use ingredients such as Tretinoin, Hydroquinone, Azelaic acid, Clindamycin and Spironolactone to treat skin conditions like acne, hyperpigmentation, melasma and skin ageing.
+Our virtual skin clinic offers safe and effective custom acne treatments.
+Where appropriate our doctors use ingredients such as tretinoin, hydroquinone, azelaic acid, clindamycin and spironolactone.
 Start your online consultation today.
 The journey towards great skin starts here.

 This article is intended for general informational purposes only and is not a substitute for medical advice, diagnosis or treatment.
 Always consult a qualified medical provider for any medical concerns or questions you might have.